ES-1085/project-ds-2-joshua/proposal/proposal.md

     ## $ svl     <dbl> 7, NA, 45, NA, NA, 35, 40, 35, 35, 30, 20, 35, 35, NA, NA, 35,…
     ## $ tl      <dbl> NA, 30, 100, NA, NA, 60, 80, 60, 60, 45, 30, 60, 75, NA, NA, 7…
     ## $ weight  <dbl> NA, NA, 525, NA, NA, NA, NA, NA, NA, NA, NA, NA, NA, NA, NA, N…

+## 3. Ethics review

+Limitations: Sampling design has no way to identify ‘recaptures’; if the same salamanders were staying at or returning to the same cover board across multiple sampling days, there is no definitive way to identify how these individuals are impacting counts.
+The 2-3 week sampling interval may actually help to address this pseudoreplication, since there may be some turnover in individuals salamanders using a cover board station.
+Data was collected over only a single season and may not be representative of P. cinereus population dynamics on a longer scale;
+another year may show different patterns of abundance and distribution and some factor other than forest type may be involved.
+Since this is an observational and not experimental study, there is no way to infer causation between any variables.

+## 4. Data analysis plan

 ### Convert degrees, minutes, seconds to decimal degrees